On a generalization of monomial groups: Preliminaries and motivation

-Obviously, any (quasi)-monomial group $G$ is also almost monomial; the converse being false.
-For instance, the already mentioned group $SL_2(\mathbb F_3)$ is almost monomial, but is not monomial.
+Obviously, any (quasi)-monomial group $G$ is also almost monomial; the converse however is false.
+For instance, the already mentioned group $\SL_2(\mathbb F_3)$ is almost monomial, but is not monomial.
 We recall the main results from \cite{lucrare}, regarding the almost monomial groups:

-\begin{teor} We have that: \begin{enumerate} \item[(1)] The symmetric group $S_n$ is almost monomial for any $n\geq 1$.(\cite[Theorem 2.1]{lucrare}) \item[(2)] If $G$ is almost monomial and $N\unlhd G$ is a normal subgroup, then $G/N$ is almost monomial.(\cite[Theorem 2.2]{lucrare}) \item[(3)] $G_1$ and $G_2$ are almost monomial if and only if $G_1\times G_2$ is almost monomial. (\cite[Theorem 2.3]{lucrare}) \end{enumerate} \end{teor}
+\begin{teor} We have that: \begin{enumerate} \item[(1)] The symmetric group $\SS_n$ is almost monomial for any $n\geq 1$.(\cite[Theorem 2.1]{lucrare}) \item[(2)] If $G$ is almost monomial and $N\unlhd G$ is a normal subgroup, then $G/N$ is almost monomial.(\cite[Theorem 2.2]{lucrare}) \item[(3)] $G_1$ and $G_2$ are almost monomial if and only if $G_1\times G_2$ is almost monomial. (\cite[Theorem 2.3]{lucrare}) \end{enumerate} \end{teor}

 \begin{obs}\emph{ We recall that a group $G$ is called \emph{rational} if $\chi(g)\in\mathbb Q$ for any character $\chi$ of $G$ and any $g\in G$.
-It is well known that the symmetric groups $S_n$ are rational; see \cite{james}.
+It is well known that the symmetric groups $\SS_n$ are rational; see \cite{james}.
 We may ask if all rational groups are almost monomial.
 This question has a negative answer.
-The projective symplectic group $Sp_6(\mathbb F_2)$ is a simple rational group, see \cite{feit}, but is not almost monomial, according to our computations in GAP \cite{gap}.
+The projective symplectic group $\Sp_6(\mathbb F_2)$ is a simple rational group, see \cite{feit}, but is not almost monomial, according to our computations in GAP \cite{gap}.
 On the other hand, any finite Weyl group is rational, see \cite[Corollary 1.14]{spring}.
 Our computer experiments yield us to conjecture that the finite Weyl groups of the type $A_n$, $B_n$, $C_n$ and $D_n$ are almost monomial.} \end{obs}

 The main motivation in studying almost monomial groups is given by their connection with the theory of Artin L-functions.
 Let $K/\mathbb Q$ be a finite Galois extension.
 For the character $\chi$ of a representation of the Galois group $G:=Gal(K/\mathbb Q)$ on a finite dimensional complex vector space, let $L(s,\chi):=L(s,\chi,K/\mathbb Q)$ be the corresponding Artin L-function (\cite[P.296]{artin2}).
 Artin conjectured that $L(s,\chi)$ is holomorphic in $\mathbb C\setminus \{1\}$ and $s=1$ is a simple pole.
 Brauer \cite{brauer} proved that $L(s,\chi)$ is meromorphic in $\mathbb C$, of order $1$.